ealush/butter-toast/README.md

     * [Slim](#slim)

 ## Features
+* Dynamically create a tray, without mounting it first just by calling `ButterToast.show`
 * Any component can be a toast.
 You can use whatever you like.
 * Rendering the toast-notifications globally right under body to prevent stacking-context collision.
 * Rendering the toast notifications in-context, for positioning relative to parent component.